SupImDos/pydantic-argparse/docs/usage/argument_types/choices.md

 ```

 ## Enums
-Enum choices can be created by defining a `pydantic` `Field` with a type of an
+Enum choices can be created by adding a `pydantic` `Field` with the type of an
 `:::python enum.Enum` class, which contains more than one enumeration.
 There
 are different kinds of enum choice arguments, which are outlined below.